kgleader/vet_mobile_app/README.md

 ## 📄 License

+## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more info.